-As beginning teachers, it is time for you to take FULL responsibility for your learning and assessment/reflection of that learning.
-This semester you will collect, reflect on, and present your learning three times during the semester.
-You will be asked to consider your learning using a portfolio (evidence and artifacts) to assess your growth around the Studio Thinking/Habits attributes.
+PRESENTATIONS OF LEARNING (POL) are used throughout the art education program at Colorado State University.
+The POL allows students to collect, reflect on, and present their learning in a thoughtful and interactive manner.
+Students are asked to consider their learning using a portfolio (evidence and artifacts) to assess growth around the Studio Thinking/Habits attributes.
 These attributes are defined below and fully explained in the Art Education Assessment Rubric.
-The Assessment Matrix and and Studio Thinking/Habits Template are provided to help you visualize and organize your thinking when preparing to reflect and present your learning.
-Additionally, the Center for Educator Preparation (CEP) Disposition Form is provided and will be used to recommend you for student teaching.
+The Assessment Matrix and and Studio Thinking/Habits Template are provided to help students visualize and organize thinking when preparing to reflect and present learning.
+Additionally, the Center for Educator Preparation (CEP) Disposition Form is used by students to reflect on their professional growth as beginning educators.

-Presentation of Learning can be organized in many ways but there are essential components that should be addressed/provided in your presentation:
+Presentation of Learning can be organized in many ways but there are essential components that are generally addressed/provided in POL presentations:

 1. Evidence (actual or copies/images) See note below.

 2. Reflection/analysis of learning around the Studio Thinking/Habits attributes.